JEffnot/UT_equalizer/README.md

 - Add L/R Balance
 - Add Crossfeed for Headphone

+# How can you support/help?

+Please feel free to install this app and report any bugs or errors.
+If you wish a new feature or have a comment to the app leave also a comment/issue here.
+I run and develop this app on a Xiaomi Mi A2, so feedback from other device owner are very welcom.

-# Security
+# Security!

 This app uses python as backend.
 It uses command line interface to control the equalizer plugin.
-When you start the app for the first time, you have to reboot your device to use the app.
+When you start the app for the first time, you have to reboot your device to have the app working.
 The app needs to export a variable with the path to the equalizer plugin.
 This is done at the first start.
-After that you can use the app.
+After the reboot you can use the app.

-In terms of the use of command line and exporting variables the app needs to be "unconfined".
+In terms of the use of command line interface and exporting a variable the app needs to be "unconfined". (needs full system access)

 ## License